xpack/web-doxygen/website/docs/api/classes/htmlentitymapper.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Access routine to the perl struct with the perl code of the HTML entity.</p>
+Access routine to the perl struct with the perl code of the HTML entity.

 <dl class="doxyParamsList">